acl-org/acl-anthology/hugo/content/info/contrib.md

 date: "2020-03-25"
 ---

-This page contains general information about how to send your proceedings to the ACL Anthology.
+This page contains general information for conference publication chairs detailing how to package up your proceedings and deliver them to the Anthology.
-(For information about the complete conference management process, particularly for ACL publications chairs, [see this document](https://github.com/acl-org/acl-pub).)
+This delivery is the last stage of the conference management process, information about which can be found [in this document](https://github.com/acl-org/acl-pub).)
-If you are a workshop or publication chair whose job it is to submit your conference proceedings, this page should be helpful to you.
 Please read through it so that you have an understanding of the ingestion process.

+Please note that chairs of workshops colocated with a larger conference should work through their conference publication chair instead of directly with the Anthology.

 ### Overview of the Submission Process